 The project must be configured for export.

-After adding a project that exports files, you can choose which revision of the project files you want to import with the Release menu.
+After adding a project that exports files, use the Release menu to select the revision of the project files you want to import.